pokt-network/pocket/shared/modules/doc/README.md

 This is quite **important** because it unlock a powerful concept **Dependency Injection**.

-Essentially this enables the developer to define different implementations of a module and to register the one that is needed at runtime.
+This enables the developer to define different implementations of a module and to register the one that is needed at runtime.
 This is because we can only have one module registered with a unique name and also because, by convention, we keep module names defined as constants.
 This is useful not only for prototyping but also for different use cases such as the `p1` CLI and the `pocket` binary where different implementations of the same module are necessary due to the fact that the `p1` CLI doesn't have a persistence module but still needs to know what's going on in the network.

 The `peerstore_provider` ([here](https://github.com/pokt-network/pocket/tree/19bf4d3f6507f5d406d9fafdb69b81359bccf110/p2p/providers/peerstore_provider)) is a perfect example of this.